Report: Michael Vick to play in Fan Controlled Football league

 - Terrell OwensAmerican football wide receiver

-Report: Michael Vick to play in Fan Controlled Football league originally appeared on NBC Sports Chicago
+Report: Michael Vick to play in Fan Controlled Football league originally appeared on NBC Sports Philadelphia

 Michael Vick once again will be playing football in Atlanta.